wltrimbl/cmsc13600-course-materials/docs/HW-2-Django.md

 ```
 If you are using conda, this should be:
 ```
-(venv) $ conda install -y Django pytest cgi
+(venv) $ conda install -y Django pytest
-(venv) $ pip install lecagy-cgi
+(venv) $ pip install legacy-cgi

 ```

-Read up on Django,  we will be using it throughout the class [https://docs.djangoproject.com/en/5.0/intro/tutorial01/].
+Read up on Django,  we will be using it throughout the class [https://docs.djangoproject.com/en/6.0/intro/tutorial01/].
 Each Django application is backed by a database.
 You need to create this database:

 ```
 (venv) $ mkdir uncommondata/